adjustyourtone/FSND_casting_agency/README.md

 #### DELETE /api/actor/<int:id>

-- Allows you to delete an Actor by ID. **Available to Director and Producer**
+- Allows you to delete an Actor by ID. **Available to Director and Producer only.**

 ```
 Make a DELETE request to a URL: